vacu9708/Embedded-system/ARM architecture/Memory/readme.md

 ### First-level Fetch
 - **Address Translation**: Bits[31:14] of the Translation Table Base Register are used with modified virtual addresses to fetch descriptors or pointers to second-level tables.
 #### Register Details
-Prior to VMSAv6, only one TTBR existed.
+Prior to VMSAv6, only one TTBR(Tanslation Table Base Register) existed.
 With VMSAv6, additional TTBRs and a control register (TTBCR) were introduced.
 - **TTBR0**: Expected for operating system and I/O addresses.
 - **TTBR1**: Used for process-specific addresses.
 - **TTBCR**: Determines which TTBR to use on a TLB miss.